How to Use VBA Case Statement (13 Examples)

 VBA CASE

-With the help of the CASE statement, we will define the grades of the marks of the students of the Marks column by creating a function.
+Now we will grade the marks of the students in the Marks column by creating a function.

 VBA CASE